Skip to content

 Project Configuration

-Detailed dependency configurations can be found in the Demo.
-More Gradle extended parameter configurations can be found in Android SDK
+For detailed dependency configurations, refer to Demo.
+More Gradle extension parameter configurations can be found in Android SDK

 |-- UniPlugin-Android